GavinHuttley/tib/source/python/files.rst

 ----

 This :download:`tab delimited text file <../data/donor_by_cancer_type.tsv>` is derived from the `Pan-Cancer Analysis of Whole Genomes project <https://dcc.icgc.org/pcawg>`_.
 Using this file, answer the following using plain python only (no 3rd party libraries).
+Note that we have put a copy of this file in the `data/` directory in your home directory.

 **4.**  The file contains two columns: ``Donor_ID``, ``Project_Code``.
 Parse this file to produce a list of ``Donor_ID`` whose ``Project_Code`` equals ``"Skin-Melanoma"``.